abbycar/MicrosoftEdge-Documentation/dev-guide/CSS/multi-column-layout/README.md

+---
+description: Learn how multi-column Layout can make content flow into multiple columns, which retain a gap and an optional rule between them.
+title: Multi-column Layout
+author: libbymc
+---

 # Multi-column layout

 The [Multi-column Layout](https://msdn.microsoft.com/library/Hh771877) allows content to flow into multiple columns, which retain a gap and an optional rule between them.
 It also makes it possible to vary the number of columns based on the size of the browser window.
 [CSS Multi-column Layout Module](http://go.microsoft.com/fwlink/p/?LinkId=215567) is a World Wide Web Consortium (W3C) Candidate Recommendation.